Bryconops collettei

-Bryconops collettei is a small freshwater fish from the rivers of South America.
+Bryconops collettei is a small species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This fish is found the rivers of South America.
 It is mostly silvery, with notable green iridescence on its sides, and a diffuse ocellus (eyespot) on the upper lobe of the caudal fin.
 Before its distinction as a separate species, specimens of B. collettei were misidentified as specimens of Bryconops caudomaculatus due to several morphological similarities, including a caudal ocellus and generally similar fin coloration.

 Due to a generally peaceful nature, B. collettei forms schools with various species of fish, not just conspecifics.
 Particular dietary needs are not known, but it is likely to be an insectivore, based on patterns in the rest of the genus.
 It can usually be found in areas with acidic waters and plentiful riparian vegetation.

 Taxonomy

 Bryconops collettei was first described in 2005, in a study that also named B. magoi and reestablished the characteristics that identify B. caudomaculatus.
 It is a member of the subgenus Bryconops (as opposed to the other subgenus in the genus Bryconops, Creatochanes), making its full scientific name Bryconops (Bryconops) collettei.
 It is considered a part of the Bryconops caudomaculatus species complex due to a history of synonymy with the species, as well as extensive morphological similarities.

 Like the rest of the genus Bryconops, B. collettei was once considered a characin, or member of the family Characidae.
 However, research in 2011 by Oliveira et al. moved the genera Bryconops, Piabucus, and Iguanodectes into the family Iguanodectidae, which is where B. collettei currently stands.
 Some sources, such as Animal Diversity Web and ITIS, still list the genus Bryconops as a member of Characidae.